ValueRaider/yfinance-cache/README.md

 msft.verify_cached_prices(
 	correct=False,  # delete incorrect cached data?
-	discard_old=False,  # if cached data too old to check (e.g. 30m), assume incorrect and delete? quiet=True,  # disable to print summary detail of why cached data wrong debug=False,  # enable even more detail for debugging debug_interval=None)  # only verify this interval (note: 1d always verified)
+	discard_old=False,  # if cached data too old to check (e.g. 30m), assume incorrect and delete? quiet=True,  # enable to print nothing, disable to print summary detail of why cached data wrong debug=False,  # enable even more detail for debugging debug_interval=None)  # only verify this interval (note: 1d always verified)

 # Verify prices of entire cache, ticker symbols processed alphabetically.
 Recommend using `requests_cache` session.
 yfc.verify_cached_tickers_prices(
 	session=None,  # recommend you provide a requests_cache here
+	correct=False,
 	resume_from_tkr=None,  # in case you aborted verification, can jump ahead debug_tkr=None,  # only verify this ticker symbol debug_interval=None)
 ```

+With latest version the only genuine differences you should see are tiny Volume differences (~0.5%).
+Seems Yahoo is still adjusting Volume over 24 hours after that day ended, e.g. updating Monday Volume on Wednesday.

+If you see big differences in the OHLC price of recent intervals (last few days), probably Yahoo is wrong!
+Since fetching that price data on day / day after, Yahoo has messed up their data - at least this is my experience.
+Cross-check against TradingView or stock exchange website.

 ## Installation

 Available on PIP: `pip install yfinance_cache`

-## Known issues / pending tasks

-- Considering adding a 'verify' function, checking all cached data against Yahoo.
-- Add refresh check to financials data, then to earnings dates.

 ## Limitations

-Code is being actively developed so some features missing:

 - only price data is checked if refresh needed
 - `Tickers` class and `download()` not available - use `Ticker.history()`
-- pre/post price data not available
+- intraday pre/post price data not available